 TGbe editor: Please add this new subclause to the spec (#2239)

-In an AP MLD, the MAC data plane architecture includes Distribution System (DS) access in its role-specific behavior block, as shown in Figure 5-12 (Role-specific behavior block for an AP MLD).
+In an AP MLD, the MAC data plane architecture as shown in Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) includes Distribution System (DS) access in its role-specific behavior block, as shown in Figure 5-12 (Role-specific behavior block for an AP MLD).
 This block provides access to the DS for associated non-AP MLDs as described in 4.5.2.1 (Distribution).

-NOTE—This behavior block indicates that there is no access through the controlled port to or from the local upper-layers (the LLC sublayer) at an AP MLD.
+NOTE—This behavior block indicates that there is no access through the controlled port to or from the local upper-layers (e.g., the LLC sublayer) at an AP MLD.
 Any such access is logically achieved in the architecture via transition of the DS and Portal to an integrated LAN.
 In actual implementations, this is likely to be optimized, and Data frames appear to be delivered directly to one or more local LLC sublayer entities on the same physical device as the AP MLD.
 Such optimization is effectively distributing the functions of the DS and Portal, and it is the responsibility of the implementation to ensure the logical behavior of these entities is maintained.

 Figure 5-12 - Role-specific behavior block for an AP MLD 7.1 Introduction